benwilcock/spring-cloud-stream-demo/docs/index.md

 ### Step 2: Choose Between Kafka or RabbitMQ Mode

-In steps 3 & 4 which follow, where we issue our Maven commands to build and run the microservices,we must substitute the **`-P<profile-choice>`** with the name of the messaging mode in which we'd like run.
+In steps 3 & 4 which follow, where we issue our Maven commands to build and run the microservices, we must substitute the **`-P<profile-choice>`** with the name of the messaging mode in which we'd like run.

 * For **Kafka** mode, substitute: **`-Pkafka`**
 * For **RabbitMQ** mode, substitute: **`-Prabbit`**